Heather Hancock: Master of St John's College, Cambridge

 In November 2019, it was announced that Hancock had been elected the 45th Master of St John's College, Cambridge, the first woman to be elected to the role.
 It was announced that Hancock would leave her post at the Food Standards Agency after taking office as Master.
 She took up her appointment as Master of St John's College on 1 October 2020.

+On her appointment as Master of St John's College, Hancock spoke of her wish to continue "championing [St John's College's] pioneering work on access – such as the St John's Studentships offered to students from lower- and middle-income households".
+Shortly prior to taking up the role of Master of St John's College, Hancock resigned her role as Chair of the Governing Body of the independent Giggleswick School which her children had attended.

+Lead Non-Executive Board Member to Defra

+On 21 July 2023, the Department for Environment, Food and Rural Affairs (Defra) announced the appointment of Hancock as the lead non-executive board member of the departmental Board, which provides strategic, corporate leadership to the department and has particular responsibility for monitoring performance and delivery.

 Personal life

 Hancock was appointed a Lieutenant of the Royal Victorian Order in the 2013 New Year Honours, in recognition of her work with The Prince's Trust.
-Before becoming Master of St John's, Hancock lived in North Yorkshire, where she was a county Deputy Lieutenant.
+Before becoming Master of St John's, Hancock lived in North Yorkshire, where she was a Deputy Lieutenant.
 She is married to Mark Hancock, who is chairman of Rural Solutions, a planning consultancy, and director of Talisman Capital, a property company.
 Heather Hancock is a non-executive director of Rural Solutions.
 Together they own a pub, a restaurant, and Threshfield Moor, a 1,500-acre grouse moor in the Yorkshire Dales, for which they receive stewardship payments.
 Hancock is a director of Amerdale Ltd, their family company.